gar-codespace/OperationsPatternScripts/README.md

 ## JMRI Operations - Pattern Scripts (pre-release)
 This is a jython plugin for JMRI Operations Pro that creates track patterns for any single location.
-Track patterns are lists of cars in tracks, essentially an inventory report.
+Track patterns are lists of rolling stock in tracks, essentially an inventory report.
-The user can then directly move selected cars from one track to another at the selected location, without building and terminating trains.
+The user can then directly move selected cars and engines from one track to another within a single location, without building and terminating trains.
+Moving cars around a yard, the yard pattern, generally involves working with JMRI 'Yards.'
+Moving cars around a location, Intra-Plant swtiching, generally involves JMRI 'Classification/Interchange' tracks, and 'Spurs.'
 This is the current version, 2.0, and is under development.
 Consider it pre-release.
-Version 1.0 is not available.

 ## Yard Patterns
 Yard patterns are track patterns for a yard.
 They are a useful tool for a yardmaster to use to help manage his/her yard.